Xorizn/SlimeMould/README.md

 - [MoeBuTa/SlimeMould](https://github.com/MoeBuTa/SlimeMould/tree/master) — Original slime mould simulation reference implementation.
 - Tero, A. et al. (2010). *Rules for Biologically Inspired Adaptive Network Design*.
 Science, 327(5964), 439–442.

----

-## License

-This project was developed for academic purposes.
-You are welcome to extend, modify, and build upon it.